drewcassidy/KSP-Conformal-Decals/README.md

 Plugin code is distributed under the GPL v3, as described in the LICENSE-SOURCE.md file

 Any bundled mods are distributed under their own license:
 - ModuleManager by blowfish and sarbian is distributed under a Creative Commons Sharealike license.
-More details, including source code, can be found here: https://forum.kerbalspaceprogram.com/index.php?/topic/50533-*
+More details, including source code, can be found [here](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-*).
 - B9PartSwitch by blowfish is distributed under the LGPL v3 license.
 - Shabby by taniwha is distributed under the GPL v3 license.